Updated September 9, 2020

 |ISO||Amplification of light signal||Low ISO = less light; High ISO = more light||Noise: high ISO amplifies the light signal and thus increases noise too||Start at base ISO for your camera (usually ISO 100) and increase if needed to accommodate shutter speed and aperture choices|

-For deeper colors, more contrast, and a more dramatic feel, slightly underexpose the image.
-This is known as “expose to the left” (ETTL).
+For deeper colors, more contrast, and a more dramatic feel, slightly underexpose the image without clipping the shadows.
+This is known as “expose to the left” (ETTL) because the histogram appears to shift to the left.
 It is easier to bring up the colors in post-processing without compromising contrast if you start from a slightly underexposed image.

-For a light, ethereal or high-key feel, slightly overexpose the image.
-This is known as “expose to the right” (ETTR).
-I’ll discuss ETTL and ETTR in a future article.
+For a lighter, ethereal or high-key feel, slightly overexpose the image without clipping the highlights.
+This is known as “expose to the right” (ETTR) because the histogram shifts to the right.

 Shoot in RAW format and set your white balance to Auto.
 With a RAW image, you can adjust the white balance in post-processing without compromising the image quality.